MicroEJ/VEEPortQualificationTools/tests/ui/ui2/README.rst

 ..
 ReStructuredText
 ..
-Copyright 2019-2022 MicroEJ Corp.
+Copyright 2019-2023 MicroEJ Corp.
 MicroEJ Corp.
 All rights reserved.
 ..
 Use of this source code is governed by a BSD-style license that can be found with this software.

 ***********************************
 Graphical User Interface Test Suite
 ***********************************

-This folder contains a ready-to-use project for testing the `Graphical User Interface<https://docs.microej.com/en/latest/PlatformDeveloperGuide/ui.html>`_ implementation on a device.
+This folder contains a ready-to-use project for testing the `Graphical User Interface <https://docs.microej.com/en/latest/PlatformDeveloperGuide/ui.html>`_ implementation on a device.
 This Test Suite will check the drivers and implementation of LLAPI ``LLDisplay``.

 **Note**: These tests only concern the MicroEJ Platforms made against the MicroEJ UI Packs [6.0.0-13.0.0[ (13.0.0 excluded).
 For the newer MicroEJ UI packs, see `UI3 Readme <../ui3/README.rst>`_ .